I'll Get This

 I'll Get This is a British television comedy game show produced by 12 Yard Productions for the BBC.
 The first episode was broadcast on BBC Two on 6 November 2018.
-The format sees five celebrities going out for dinner together with each placing their bank card in the middle of the table.
-They play a series of games, the winner of each game gets to take their card back, the celebrity whose card remains at the end pays the bill for the whole table.
+The format features five celebrities dining together, with each placing their bank card in the middle of the table.
+They play a series of games; the winner of each game retrieves their card, and the celebrity whose card remains at the end pays the bill for the entire group.

-The show was originally shown in 30 minute shows, with 45 minute extended shows entitled I'll Get This Extra Helping shown at a later date, but with Series 2, all of the episodes shown were the extended Extra Helping episodes.
+The show was originally shown in 30-minute shows, with 45 minute extended shows entitled I'll Get This Extra Helping shown at a later date, however, beginning with the second series, all episodes were broadcast in the extended Extra Helping format.